-- The school contributes to inter-agency working in line with statutory guidance Working Together to Safeguard Children 2015. - Safeguarding arrangements take into account the procedures and practice of the local authority as part of the inter-agency safeguarding procedures set up by the Local Safeguarding Children Board (LSCB). - The chair is nominated to liaise with the designated officer(s) from the relevant local authority and partner agencies in the event of allegations of abuse made against the head teacher.

-- There is an effective safeguarding and child protection policy in place together with a staff code of conduct, and that procedures are in accordance with statutory and Local Authority (LA) guidance. - Policies and procedures adopted by governors, particularly concerning referrals of cases of suspected abuse and neglect, are followed by all staff under the direction of the head teacher. - A member of the leadership team has the role of designated safeguarding lead and will support them in fulfilling their role - The designated safeguarding lead, deputy designated safeguarding leads and all other staff should receive regular training - The school is providing a broad and balanced curriculum including covering relevant issues through PSHE, and Sex and Relationship Education (SRE). - Safer recruitment procedures are adhered to and that at least 1 governor has attended safer recruitment training - Procedures are in place to handle allegations against other children. - The Chair of Governors oversees appropriately anonymised LADO referral information as well as managing investigations into allegations made against the Headteacher
+- The school contributes to inter-agency working in line with statutory guidance Working Together to Safeguard Children 2018. - Safeguarding arrangements take into account the procedures and practice of the local authority as part of the inter-agency safeguarding procedures set up by the Local Safeguarding Children Board (LSCB). - As of September 2019, there are new safeguarding partners and child death review partner arrangements.
+The partners are: - Local authority (LA) - o Clinical commissioning group within the LA - o Chief office of police within the LA - The chair is nominated to liaise with the designated officer(s) from the relevant local authority and partner agencies in the event of allegations of abuse made against the head teacher. - There is an effective safeguarding and child protection policy in place together with a staff code of conduct, and that procedures are in accordance with statutory and Local Authority (LA) guidance. - Policies and procedures adopted by governors, particularly concerning referrals of cases of suspected abuse and neglect, are followed by all staff under the direction of the head teacher. - A member of the leadership team has the role of designated safeguarding lead and will support them in fulfilling their role - The designated safeguarding lead, deputy designated safeguarding leads and all other staff should receive regular training - The school is providing a broad and balanced curriculum including covering relevant issues through PSHE, and Sex and Relationship Education (SRE). - Safer recruitment procedures are adhered to and that at least 1 governor has attended safer recruitment training - Procedures are in place to handle allegations against other children. - The Chair of Governors oversees appropriately anonymised LADO referral information as well as managing investigations into allegations made against the Headteacher